-An external static-analysis tool can look at assertions like these and layer on arbitrary extra assumptions - in particular, that functions won't invalidate pointers they have no direct interaction with.
-Yet that is an assumption a tool can be guided into making but not one that we can codify in the Standard itself.
+An external static-analysis tool can look at assertions that use symbolic predicates like object_address and even supplement them with arbitrary extra assumptions - in particular, that functions won't invalidate pointers with which they have no direct interaction.
+Although an external tool can be guided into making such additional assumptions, e.g., based on local design or coding standards, they would not apply ubiquitously and, hence, could not reasonably be codified in the Standard itself.

 In general, a predicate like object_address, which cannot give accurate results without massive instrumentation, is far more appropriate for unchecked contract assertions that are never evaluated at run time.
-Such assertions, explored in [P1728R0] and parts of [P2755R1], can be stated by programmers and then verified as appropriate by tools that understand them with much more flexibility for false positives and negatives, all with a wide range of freedom for quality of implementation.
+Such assertions, explored in [P1728R0] and parts of [P2755R1], can be stated explicitly by programmers and then independently verified, as appropriate, by auxiliary tools that understand these non-runtime-checkable assertions.
+We note that such external verification tools will have far more flexibility for false positives and false negatives than the compiler itself and will typically have a much wider range of freedom with respect to QoI.

-Having the semantics of a function we provide in the Standard that must be used at run time be so fragile and so dependent on quality of implementation would, however, make the entire system completely unusable.
+On the other hand, having the semantics of a standard function, such as object_address, that must instead be used at run time would be so dependent on the compiler's quality of implementation as to render the entire system unacceptably fragile and thus unusable in practice.